Cyprus police bring in boat with 34 Syrian migrants aboard

 The migrants were all male and included a 17-year-old.
 All 34 were taken to a migrant reception center outside the Cypriot capital of Nicosia.

+Police arrested a 19 year-old man who was aboard the boat on suspicion of people trafficking and abetting the illegal entry of third-country nationals.

-Cyprus says it has reached its limits in accommodating an influx of migrants and has asked other European Union members to take at least 5,000 of those who reached the country.
+Cyprus says it has reached its limit to accommodate an influx of migrants and has asked other European Union members to take at least 5,000 of those who reached the country.